lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 }
 ```

-Both owning models need a method `articles` which calls the `morphMany` method with the fully namespaced article as the first argument and the identifier `articleable` as the second argument.
+Both *owning* models need a method `articles` which calls the `morphMany` method with the fully namespaced `Article` model as the first argument and the identifier `articleable` as the second argument.

 ```php
 <?php